Chancellor Rishi Sunak has outlined a series of measures intended to provide financial support in light of coronavirus COVID-19.

 What if I already claim Small Business Rate Relief (SBRR)?

-Smaller businesses who are eligible for Small Business Rate Relief (SBRR) will be contacted directly by their local council authority, rather than making an application.
+Smaller businesses who are already eligible for Small Business Rate Relief (SBRR) or Rural Rates Relief (RRR) will be contacted directly by their local council authority, rather than making an application for the Small Business Grant Fund.